opengisch/QField-docs/documentation/how-to/pictures.en.md

 QField allows you to add image stamping.
 This is configured directly from the QFieldSync plugin in QGIS.
-With this functionality you can add detailed and formatted information when taking photos in the field  .
+With this functionality you can add detailed and formatted information when taking photos in the field.

 ### Styling Settings